nick-jonas/assemblejs/README.md

 ### /app

 This is your development/working directory.
-It includes your index.html, .hataccess, static asset files (compiled css, img, json, svg, video files), and your javascript application files are all within `src`.  *Note:* It's recommended to use the `build/build.sh` file to create production-ready files.
+It includes your index.html, .hataccess, static asset files (compiled css, img, json, svg, video files), and your javascript application files are all within `src`.

 ### /build